Creating test VMs via GitLab CI

 sudo systemctl enable test-app.service

-Check that the test application is working
+Check whether the test application is working

-To make sure the test application is functional and the web server is properly configured, send a simple request.
+To make sure the web server is properly configured and the test application is working as expected, make a simple request.

 -